Dpdl-io/DpdlEngine/README.md

 [dpdlEmbeddedC.h](https://github.com/Dpdl-io/DpdlEngine/blob/main/DpdlLibs/dpdlEmbeddedC.h)

-The Dpdl native API library 'dpdlnativeapi' provides a Security check to guarantee that the library have not been compromised.
+The Dpdl native API library 'dpdlnativeapi' provides also a Security check to guarantee that the library have not been compromised.
 Therefore the embedded C code execution cannot be mangled internally and guarantees the correct execution of C code.
 In the case the library is updated, the corresponding verification checksums needs to be adjusted in 'DpdlEngine.ini" config.